If you're into iNaturalist/citizen science, you MUST listen to (or read) this clip -- inspiring!

 I think PhDs will have to enter the digital era and start working side by side with citizens around the globe!
 I prefer being called a Naturalist than a PhD. :)

-Posted by aztekium about 9 years ago
+Posted by aztekium over 9 years ago

 I think there are some great opportunities to partner with schools and bring in the next generation as well.
 Such a need exists to get children excited about and involved in science and the natural world, and kids are so great at using technology, it seems like a good fit.

-Posted by jblinde about 9 years ago
+Posted by jblinde over 9 years ago

 This is great!
 Thanks for sharing this.
 Josh Tewksbury has been such a great voice for the importance of natural history.